-So far in this series, we have discussed the importance of consistent motivation, having a game plan and frequent meetings as methods to get the most out of your remote workers.
-Today we will be discussing another key strategy to ensure you get quality work from your freelancers.
+So far in this series, we have discussed the importance of consistent motivation, having a game plan and frequent meetings as methods to get the most out of remote workers.
+Today we will be discussing another key strategy to ensure you get quality work from freelancers.
 That strategy is proper onboarding.
-Whether your employees work just down the hall or across the world, continued and proper onboarding is absolutely critical to the development process.
-This not only applies to new hires but at every stage in the employment lifecycle.
+Whether the workers are just down the hall or across the world, continued and proper onboarding is absolutely critical to the development process.
+This not only applies to new hires but at every stage in the work lifecycle.
 As businesses continue to evolve in the remote workforce arena, proper onboarding becomes especially important to achieve consistent results and reinforce your desired company culture.

-Many of the same onboarding principles used to create optimal onboarding programs for onsite employees also apply to remote employees as well.
+Many of the same onboarding principles used to create optimal onboarding programs for onsite workers also apply to remote workers as well.
 However, remote workforces typically require a more methodical approach because you aren’t able to communicate face to face.

-Here are six highly effective methods for onboarding your freelance workers.
+Here are six highly effective methods for onboarding freelance workers.

 Online Onboarding via Webinars